linz/argo-tasks/src/commands/archive-setup/README.md

 # archive-setup

-Verify the if the source path car be archived and output the archive location to use
+Verify if the source path can be archived and output the archive location to use

 ## Usage